 Carpets, rugs, and fabric-covered furniture act like sponges for allergens.
 Walking across carpets or sitting on upholstered chairs can release particles back into the air, especially if low-quality vacuums are used.

-Ziva Cleaning Services incorporates HEPA vacuums into its office cleaning services and broader commercial cleaning services to help keep allergens under control in offices of all sizes.
+We incorporate HEPA vacuums into our office cleaning services and broader commercial cleaning services to help keep allergens under control in offices of all sizes.

 Control Humidity to Limit Mold and Dust Mites